SJUACM/How-To-Use-Git-And-Github/README.md

   - With [Github1s](https://github.com/conwnet/github1s), you can load any Github repository in a VS Code environment, where you can then develop your project in the cloud

   - To view any repo within VS code, simply add `1s` after `github` in the URL for the repo, for example, view this repo in VS Code: https://github1s.com/SJUSATA/How-To-Use-Git-And-Github

+# Bash Commands you Should Know

+`cd [Folder]`  Change directory to specified folder

+`cd ..`  Navigate to parent folder

+`pwd` Print working directory

+`mkdir [Folder Name]` Create a folder with a specified name

+`ls`  List of all the files in your current directory